 “I’ll take them.”

 I grumbled, but walked over to the Everett’s, letting myself in.
 The smell of jasmine and lilies greeted me like an old friend.
-Memories of my time there became so potent, the nostalgia fast overwhelming me, I shook it off and paused at the bottom of the stairs to listen for Alex in his room.
+Memories of my time there became so potent, the nostalgia fast overwhelming me, I shook it off as I paused at the bottom of the stairs to listen for Alex in his room.

 Sighing, I stood and made my way up the stairs.
 At his door, I stared, my eyes catching the light at the bottom of the door where the crack was, and all I could think about was my desire to be anywhere but there.
 Taking a deep breath, I knocked.